ndblasco/BIOS-667-Group-5-Project/README.md

 # This is the repository for Group 5's Final Project for BIOS 667.

-### RQ: Does treatment have a significant effect on TWSTRS score over time, adjusting for age and sex?
+### RQ: Does treatment have a significant effect on TWSTRS score over time, adjusting for age, sex, and study site?
 **View presentation here**: https://docs.google.com/presentation/d/11_oSlonuN7ksRJ1M47nv2QdUVYs8kBZUXGYvkx2c1Ao/edit?usp=sharing

 Data obtained from http://hbiostat.org/data courtesy of the Vanderbilt University Department of Biostatistics